-Compliance with the energy code can be demonstrated by the prescriptive, trade-off, or simulated performance approach.
-About 85% of all commercial buildings can use either the prescriptive or trade-off approach.
-Though COMcheck is typically used to demonstrate the trade-off approach, it may also be used to document the prescriptive approach.
+Compliance with the energy code can be demonstrated by the prescriptive, trade-off, or an energy simulation approach (e.g., Energy Cost Budget).
+About 85% of all commercial buildings can use either the prescriptive or simple trade-off approach.
+Though COMcheck is typically used to demonstrate the simple trade-off approach, it may also be used for documenting a project that follows the prescriptive approach.
 The end result is a project-specific checklist that can be easily verified by the code official.
 For this reason, requiring the use of COMcheck as part of the permitting process is highly encouraged for all jurisdictions.

 Note: If a trade-off or performance approach is used to demonstrate envelope compliance, it is possible that the building may NOT comply with the prescriptive code values listed in this field guide and yet may still be deemed to comply with the code (and therefore should be marked as compliant for the given checklist item) on the basis that some other aspect of the building exceeds the code requirement.
-This will be validated by the COMcheck Compliance Certificate.
+This trade-off will be validated by the COMcheck Compliance Certificate.